AlexanderAdelAU/Relocating-Assembler-and-Linker-Loader-for-TMS99000/README.md

 link99 program.COM main.R99 clib99.LIB iolib99.LIB
 ```

 Libraries are searched **multi-pass** — after all command-line arguments are processed, all libraries are re-searched repeatedly until no new modules are loaded.
-This resolves cross-library dependencies regardless of library order on the command line.
+This resolves cross-library dependencies regardless of library order.

 ---